ephread/inkgd/docs/source/advanced/editor_plugin/ink_panel.rst

 |

-To manage stories, the plugin expect two paths.
-The path to the main ink file that should be compiled (*Source File*) and where to write the compiled story, (*Target File*).
+To manage a story, the plugin expect two paths.
+The path to the main Ink file that should be compiled (*Source File*) and where to write the compiled story (*Target File*).
 Both files need to be inside the project's file system, thus they can be accessed through the regular ``res://`` scheme.
 To set the path of the source file, either click on the folder icon or paste the path in the field